siddhamapple/YoutubeSummarizer/README.md

 - Follow PEP 8 style guidelines
 - Write comprehensive tests for new features
 - Update documentation for any API changes
-- Use meaningful commit messages
+- Use only meaningful commit messages

-## 🙏 Acknowledgments

-- Thanks to the YouTube Transcript API for enabling transcript extraction
-- Google Gemini API for powerful language processing capabilities
-- Streamlit community for the amazing web app framework

 ---